 If you want them asking questions in French, give them a visual prompt so when they speak English, you only have to direct them to the visual.
 If they need to go to the restroom or sharpen their pencil, they need to ask in French.
-These easy-to-teach expressions will get your students speaking early and every day.
+These easy-to-teach expressions will get your students to speak French early and every day.
 They’ll feel successful at communicating their needs and you will have set the expectation early.
-Need some handy classroom expressions to print?
-Here are two versions with the same expressions.
-Choose the version that will look the best in your classroom.

 I know that this can feel weird when you think they don’t understand and it can be exhausting because you spend so much of the day acting out what you are saying so that they do understand.
-However, if the expectation is to speak French in your classroom, it starts with you.
-So, here’s what you do:
+However, if the expectation is for students to speak French in your classroom, it starts with you.

 a.
 Speak slowly, repeat yourself, use visuals in all of your presentations.

 Imagine that you are trying to speak English to someone who can’t understand you.
 You will act out the words, use body language and gestures until they get it.
 It should be that way in your classroom.
 So you feel silly.
-So it is a bit tiring.
-So you go slower than you wanted to.
+It is a bit tiring.
+Maybe you go slower than you wanted to.
 All of these things will go through your mind, but it is okay.

-If you feel silly…well your job is to teach them, not to be cool, and if you do it consistently, they won’t remember that you acted sort of silly.
+If you feel silly…well your job is to teach them, not to be cool.
+If you do it consistently, they won’t remember that you acted sort of silly.
 They’ll remember how much they learned from you.
 When they take that first trip to another country (if they do), they will write to you about how cool it was that they could speak to everyone.
 Trust me, I get these emails EVERY YEAR.

 As for the tiring part, teaching can be tiring anyways, and the acting part does make you more tired, that is true.
-However, you can develop it into a sort of play and instead of spending so much time copying things that they will throw away, you can actually be using the language that you love.
+However, spending so much time copying things that they will throw away is also tiring, isn’t it?

 c.
 Use as many cognates as you can.

-3. Give them plenty of ways to use the language with classmates.
+3. Give them plenty of ways to use speak French with classmates.

-If you want some structured speaking activities, my store is FULL of them!
+If you want some structured French speaking activities, you’ll find them at my TpT store!
 I have speaking cards, interviews, skits, and Find Someone Who activities for all levels.